BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 I do not want to go into the topic of *creativity* but, to me, art is not the product of some sort of scientific experiment where you put a bunch of ingredients in and get some optimal output.
 In fact, as we discussed, it is quite the opposite.
-Furthermore, it is not about *creativity* (which certainly helps), i.e. creating something creative that is surprising and entertaining in the most optimal why.
+Furthermore, it is not about *creativity* (which certainly helps), i.e. creating something creative that is surprising and entertaining in the most optimal way.
 Great works of art show *truth*; they reveal something of significance.
 For some it shows the inner world of the artists, for others it shows another world.
 The important quality of artists is their capacity to see new worlds without fully understanding them.